pola-rs/polars/CONTRIBUTING.md

 ## Want to discuss something?

 I can imagine that some questions don't fit an issue.
-Therefore there is also a [Polars Dicsord server](https://discord.gg/4UfP5cfBE7).
+Therefore there is also a [Polars Discord server](https://discord.gg/4UfP5cfBE7).

 ## Any contributions you make will be under the MIT Software License